gobuffalo/docs/CONTRIBUTING.md

 * French

 ### Adding a new language
-Before translating the docs into another language, **make sure the french version of the page is available**.
+Before translating the docs into another language, **make sure the French version of the page is available**.
 If it's not, this probably means the page will move a bit: it's better to wait for a stable version, so you don't need to translate the page for (almost) nothing.

 ### Internationalization
 Internationalization (or i18n) is the way to mark software parts as translatable.
 Buffalo docs i18n uses two ways to do so: